BogdanBrat/DevOpsWidgetHarvestHours/README.md

 ## Making the Widget Public
 To make your widget available to everyone on the Azure DevOps Marketplace:

-Go to your extension's page in the Azure DevOps Marketplace.
+1. Go to your extension's page in the Azure DevOps Marketplace.
-Under the Visibility section, select Public.
+2. Under the Visibility section, select Public.
-Submit your extension for approval by Microsoft.
+3. Submit your extension for approval by Microsoft.
 The approval process may take a few days.
+4. Once approved, your widget will be available to all Azure DevOps users via the Marketplace.

 Once approved, your widget will be available to all Azure DevOps users via the Marketplace.

+Important: If you intend to keep the extension private, do not add the "galleryFlags" field mentioned above.
+Instead, you can share the extension with your organization directly within the Marketplace by selecting the Share/Unshare option and choosing your organization.